paulmooreparks/Xfer/README.md

 The .NET implementation of XferLang is becoming more robust, with a focus on professional-grade features like custom converters and contract resolvers.
 However, the project as a whole is still experimental.

 The future roadmap includes:
+*   Completing the .NET implementation to achieve a production-quality 1.0 release
-*   Reimplementing the core library in Rust.
+*   Reimplementing the core library in Rust
-*   Exposing a C ABI from the Rust implementation.
+*   Exposing a C ABI from the Rust implementation
-*   Creating language wrappers (e.g., for C#, Python, JavaScript) that communicate with the C ABI.
+*   Creating language wrappers (e.g., for C#, Python, JavaScript) that communicate with the C ABI

-This will provide a single, high-performance, and memory-safe core for all future XferLang implementations.
+The goal of moving to a Rust core is to provide a single, high-performance, and memory-safe core for all future XferLang implementations.
 I'm looking for contributors and collaborators to get that work started.

 ## 6. Contributing

 This is an open-source project, and contributions are always welcome!
-If you are interested in helping with the Rust implementation, creating language wrappers, improving the existing .NET library, or have other ideas, please feel free to open an issue or a pull request on GitHub.
+If you are interested in helping, please feel free to open an issue or a pull request on GitHub.
 You can also reach out to me directly via email at [paul@parkscomputing.com](mailto:paul@parkscomputing.com).

 ## 7. Grammar